 Even though geckos are considered relatively small lizards, their hatchlings are surprisingly long in comparison to other lizards.

 This is a fancy word that means females can reproduce without mating with a male.
 It is because of this trait that scientists believe geckos have been able to populate the entire world, though the trait does come with some downsides.

-Facts About Gecko Survival Tactics32
+The 11 Facts About Gecko Survival Tactics

 Geckos are hardy reptiles because they can live to be 20 years old.
 Some geckos have even lived to be nearly 30.